ndaman/vim-config/README.md

 coc.nvim causes some very annoying delays when I'm working on LS-DYNA files.
 I think this is related to the omnifunc completion?

 I would like to transition from using coc.nvim to the new built-in lsp [link](https://github.com/neovim/nvim-lsp)

-for platformio and clangd, ```compile_commands.json``` needs to be moved to root directory to function properly.
-Instructions are [here](https://docs.platformio.org/en/latest/faq.html#compilation-database-compile-commands-json), but I would like to automate the process better.